 The Blue Grotto or Grotta Azzura is a mega-famous sea cave on the northwest side of Capri.
 Known for their crystal blue water inside a cave which is only accessible by rowboat.
-The water is so incredibly crystal blue due to many factors including the dept of the water and the structure of the rock inside the cave.
+The water is so incredibly crystal blue due to many factors, including the depth of the water and the structure of the rock inside the cave.
 Many people who have entered the grotto describe it as floating in thin air.
-It is a very unique experience that should be experienced first hand.
+It is a very unique experience that should be experienced firsthand.

 3. Faraglioni Rocks, Capri

-The three rock formations jutting out of the water just behind our favorite Prosecco popping couple (real customers who planned a trip with our trip planning service and hire a photographer for the day) are the Faraglioni Rocks.
+The three rock formations jutting out of the water just behind our favorite Prosecco-popping couple (real customers who planned a trip with our trip planning service and hire a photographer for the day) are the Faraglioni Rocks.
 The word Faraglioni is the Italian word for sea stacks.
 What is a sea stack?
-Basically any time you see a super cool rock formation coming out of the sea that looks like it is not connected to land it is a sea stack.
+Basically, any time you see a super cool rock formation coming out of the sea that looks like it is not connected to the land, it is a sea stack.